VIAME/VIAME/examples/image_and_video_search/video_ingest/README.md

-This folder contains an example for video search.
+This folder contains an example for video search. <br>

-It currently requires Linux or Mac systems, and a VIAME build with SMQTK turned on.
+It is a work in progress, and should only be attempted by advanced users for the time being. <br>

-Building and running this examples requires:
+Building and running this examples requires: <br>

-  (a) The python packages:
+  (a) The python packages: <br>
-  (b) A VIAME build with VIAME_ENABLE_SMQTK, BURNOUT, YOLO, OPENCV, VXL and VIVIA.
+  (b) A VIAME build with VIAME_ENABLE_SMQTK, BURNOUT, YOLO, OPENCV, VXL and VIVIA. <br>

 An arbitrary tracking pipeline is used to first generate spatio-temporal object tracks representing object candidate locations in video.
 Descriptors are generated around these